 Seasonality plays a big part on how these tickets are priced and would be the first port of call if you are looking to economise.
 The season you choose to leave on, dictates the base level of your airfare.
 Your departure date controls the base fare of the ticket, not the date that subsequent flights are on.
-Also, not the base fare does not include taxes, surcharges and fees.
+Also, the base fare does not include taxes, surcharges and fees.

 (Base fare pricing by departure date on Qantas RTW tickets 2017/18)

-The secondary considerations are routing, number of stops.
+The secondary considerations are routing and number of stops.
 Then finally, it’s down to being able to get into the lowest booking class available for the ticket type.
 The best value seats on each plane are limited, regardless of if they are standard tickets or RTW fares, so bear in mind that busy planes are tricky to get on for low costs.
 There are around 8 booking classes in each economy cabin from advance saver O, S & M class fares to the highest, last-minute Y class fares intended for last minute business travellers.

 In terms of routing, the best value RTW is London to New York on BA – overland yourself to L.A. – Fly L.A. to Sydney on Qantas – Sydney to Bangkok on Qantas – Bangkok to London on Emirates (or vice versa).
 This route minimises stops to reduce airport taxes and surcharges.
 With this ticket you can do a big trip featuring North America, Australia and Asia on a budget but you could add a couple more flights in N. America and Asia for just a little more in taxes (see rules pic below).
-Adding on New Zealand, South America will increase the costs due to added taxes and needing to upgrade the ticket level.
+Adding on New Zealand or South America will increase the costs due to added taxes and needing to upgrade the ticket level.

 For a final consideration, give your agent flexibility.
 If you want to be in Australia for Christmas, tell the agent this is your goal but allow them flexibility, to get you in on the lowest booking class and best fare.
 I arrived into Australia in early December during my trip and avoided the Christmas rush, saving hundreds of pounds in the lowest booking class for round the world tickets which quickly sell out from mid-December on.